 How to Cure Your Thai Stick

-The modern curing process involves Putting your Thai Stick in a plastic bag and putting it in the fridge for 3-4 days.
+- The modern curing process involves Putting your Thai Sticks in a plastic bag and putting it in the fridge for 3-4 days.

 - One – because of various elements at play with the earth-based method (plant material, an enclosed non-breathable bag, temperature fluctuations, etc), you can develop mold on your Thai Stick.
 You have put time, money, and effort into this project and you do not want it ruined by mold.